arielgee/Sage-Like/.misc/tasks.md

 	* result: sidebar is opend but feed are sometimes not added and sometime do get added
 * BUG: multiple and fast deleting of feeds with keyboard like a maniac results in:							==> DONT BE A MANIAC!
 	* error: [Sage-Like] Error: No bookmarks found for the provided GUID. function deleteTreeItem/</<()
+* in following link pagePopup finds feed but discovery do not: http://israblog.nana10.co.il/blogread.asp?blog=177394&blogcode=11287921
+	* discovery processed 'http://israblog.nana10.co.il/sidebar/blog_rss.asp?blog=177394'. '/sidebar/'!?!?!?!?!?!?
+REALLY?  => replaceMozExtensionOriginURL()
 ---

 ## Next
-* in following link pagePopup finds feed but discovery do not: http://israblog.nana10.co.il/blogread.asp?blog=177394&blogcode=11287921
-	* discovery processed 'http://israblog.nana10.co.il/sidebar/blog_rss.asp?blog=177394'. '/sidebar/'!?!?!?!?!?!?
-REALLY?
-	* in pathname is empty and file is not
 * consider '@media (prefers-color-scheme: dark)' for sidebar
 * From mozilla [support] page:
 	* how to allow user to safly insert user-CSS's into feedPreview